How to Get Upvotes on Reddit: 12 Proven Strategies

 Knowing what not to do is as valuable as knowing what to do.
 These are the most common reasons well-intentioned posts get buried.

-Posting without reading the rules.
-Every subreddit has rules.
-Breaking them, even accidentally, signals to the community that you did not care enough to check.
 Communities protect themselves by downvoting posts that violate their norms — understanding how Reddit downvotes work explains exactly how that ranking penalty accumulates.

 Self-promotion without community history.
 As covered in Strategy 7, promotional posting without an established account is one of the fastest ways to earn downvotes and bans.
 Communities have seen every variation of thinly-veiled promotion and are aggressively intolerant of it.